How To Make Homemade Setting Spray

 Aloe Vera And Lavender

-Aloe vera and lavender are two essentials for healthy skin and soothed senses!
-The aloe vera will help to keep the surface of your skin matte, allowing your makeup to stay in place for longer.
-It is also great to soothe skin and deliver very important nourishment!
+Aloe vera will help keep your skin matte, allowing your makeup to stay in place longer.

-Lavender oil helps to prevent acne and works to create a brighter, more youthful complexion.
-It is also one of the best and most relaxing aromas around, so that is never a bad thing.
+It is also one of the best and most relaxing aromas, so that is never a bad thing.

-When using aloe vera to make a setting spray, make sure to use an organic, pure gel, not one that contains added fillers and ingredients.
-True aloe vera gel will be clear, not bright green.
+When making a setting spray with aloe vera, use an organic, pure gel, not one that contains added fillers or other ingredients.

 To make an aloe vera and lavender setting spray, mix 2 tablespoons of aloe vera gel with 3 drops of lavender essential oil into a bottle with 1 ½ cups of distilled water.
-Shake to combine and use!

 Rose Water And Witch Hazel

-To make this setting spray, mix in 1 tablespoon of witch hazel, 1 tablespoon of rose water, and 1 ½ cups of distilled water in a clean spray bottle.
-Shake to mix together before use.
-It is best to store this makeup setting spray in the fridge and use it within 3 weeks.
+To make this setting spray, mix in 1 tablespoon of witch hazel, 1 tablespoon of rosewater, and 1 ½ cups of distilled water in a clean spray bottle.
+Shake to mix before use.

 DIY Makeup Setting Spray Mistakes To Avoid